 A high customer retention rate means more loyal customers, a competitive edge, earning more referrals, and access to more feedback.
-There’s no reason for a brand not to want that.
 And, of course, retaining existing customers is much cheaper than acquiring new ones.

 1. Number of customers at the beginning of the period (S)